| |

 |

-Returns the amount of resident memory currently allocated by the referenced locality (in bytes). |
+where: | None | Returns the amount of resident memory currently allocated by the referenced locality (in bytes). |

 Table 24.
 Performance Counters for General Statistics

-Counter Instance Formatting |
+| Counter Type | Counter Instance Formatting | Parameters | Description |

 |

-Returns the current average (mean) value calculated based on the values queried from the underlying counter (the one specified as the instance name). |
+| Any full performance counter name.
+The referenced performance counter is queried at fixed time intervals as specified by the first parameter. | Returns the current average (mean) value calculated based on the values queried from the underlying counter (the one specified as the instance name). |

 Any parameter will be interpreted as the time interval (in milliseconds)